 In 1947 the locomotive passed into the ownership of the National Coal Board (NCB) when the coal industry was nationalised.

 Under NCB ownership the locomotive spent the latter part of its working life based at Derwenthaugh Colliery which had been owned by the Consett Iron Company as was the Derwenthaugh Coke Works.
 The railway network at Derwenthaugh ran from Swalwell towards Winlaton Mill in the Derwent Valley.

 At one time Works No 2509 was the oldest locomotive working for the NCB.

 It was withdrawn from service in 1972

 After withdrawal it was moved to the Beamish Museum and then to Tyne and Wear Museums Service at Monkwearmouth Station in Sunderland.
 The task of restoring a very derelict locomotive commenced at Monkwearmouth but because of the deteriorating condition of the building the locomotive was moved to the former Tyneside Metro system test track facility at Middle Engine Lane in North Shields.
 This site in North Shields is now the Stephenson Railway Museum and it was there in 1983 that the locomotive first steamed again in preservation.

 I have seen it stated that the locomotive was rebuilt by Hudswell Clarke in 1900 but I have not been able to substantiate that.
-I have also seen it written that the locomotive was returned to its current form in 1986 but again I have not seen any details to support this.
+I have also seen it written that the locomotive was returned to its current form in 1986.

 The locomotive was last returned to steam in April 2014.